It’s official. I’ve become my dad.

 Many of you may remember water saving shower heads from the cheap motels on the highway.
 I’m recalling an incredibly small shower head that was more like taking a shower under a mist sprayer than a real shower.
 By the time the water got to my feet it was not only cold, but didn’t have enough volume to create a swirl at the drain.

-It’s not feasible or practical for most of us.
-We may not be able to afford to build a new green home from scratch, but there are things we can do (like the shower head) that will make our house as efficient as a new refrigerator and not as inefficient as the box that the refrigerator comes in.
+Many of us cannot afford to build a new green home from scratch, but there are things we can do (like the shower head) that will make our house as efficient as a new refrigerator and not as inefficient as the box that the refrigerator comes in.

-The top money savers in home retrofit for green:
+The top money savers for a home retrofit for green:

 1. Conserve Water.
 Install double flush toilets, water saving shower heads, and repair leaky pipes.
 Clean your water heater elements or replace them.
 Use rain harvesting systems for irrigation.